 - use the Portal Services or any data or materials obtained from the Portal or Services to build a competitive product or service, to build a product or service that uses ideas, features, functions, or graphics that are similar to the Portal or Services), or to copy any ideas, features, functions, or graphics of the Portal or the Services, or for any purpose competitive to Seagate (including competitive benchmarking).

 - ORDERING AND PAYMENT

 - Ordering Services.
 You may order Services as described below and as may be further detailed in the Service Terms.
 Each Seagate official Services quote or ordering document issued to and accepted by you is an “Order”.
+An Order may include the description of the Services, minimum commitments, Services Period, pricing, region, renewals, and related information, as applicable.
 Your Order constitutes your binding commitment for the Services set forth in the Order.

 - Self-Service Order.
 After registering your Portal account, you may order Services from Seagate by creating a ‘project’, selecting the desired Services, and submitting the order through the Portal.
 By submitting an Order, you agree to be bound by its terms.
 After receiving your Order, Seagate will subject to equipment availability and your compliance with this Agreement and the Service Terms, fulfill your Order.
 A Seagate representative may also contact you to gather additional information to facilitate Order fulfilment.